fiberplane/docs/providers/provider-protocol-reference.md

 Query the hosting runtime for a source of randomness.
 Note that there is no guarantee that the random values you obtain this way to be cryptographically
 secure: it is entirely dependent on the runtime implementation.
-You can see the implementation of randomness for Fiberplane Daemon in the [Provider Runtime crate](https://github.com/fiberplane/fiberplane-rs/blob/6679fbd0f1cbdac7c57422ae699e12bb35bed71b/fiberplane-provider-protocol/fiberplane-provider-runtime/src/spec/mod.rs#L116) source code.
+You can see the implementation of randomness for the Fiberplane Daemon in the [Provider Runtime crate](https://github.com/fiberplane/fiberplane-rs/blob/6679fbd0f1cbdac7c57422ae699e12bb35bed71b/fiberplane-provider-protocol/fiberplane-provider-runtime/src/spec/mod.rs#L116) source code.